qureshinomaan/SplatSim/README.md

 For new trajectories, clear out the trajectory folder.
 Either change `trajectory_folder` or move the previously generated trajectories to another location.

 The provided demos are for placing an apple on a plate.
-If instead you wanted to generate demos for placing a banana ona plate, run
+If instead you wanted to generate demos for placing a banana on a plate, run

 ```bash
 python scripts/launch_nodes.py --robot sim_ur_pybullet_banana --robot_name your_robot_name